LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

 When to Call a Professional

 Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve opened this unit and found that the wiring harness leading to the motor shows any signs of heat damage, melted insulation, or charring on the connector block — not just on the motor itself — that repair needs to stop immediately and go to a certified technician, because you’re now looking at a potential fire hazard that goes well beyond a simple motor swap.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+In my experience, if you’ve opened this unit and found that the wiring harness leading to the motor shows any signs of heat damage, melted insulation, or charring on the connector block — not just on the motor itself — that repair needs to stop immediately.
+You’ll want to call a certified technician because you’re now looking at a potential fire hazard that goes beyond just a simple motor swap.
+When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that could be more expensive in parts.

 Recommended Parts & Tools